The Golden Age

 This is not something anyone can tell you for if they do, you probably won’t believe them.
 In my 20’s, I thought I knew everything, and I did from my perspective as a twenty something year old.
 I was the first in my family to graduate from college.
 I had survived the racial rebellion of the late sixties, college, the war in Viet Nam, (by luck of the lottery draw,) a marriage, and a divorce.
 I had lived abroad and I held a management position in Corporate America.
-This is what I believe Maria makes reference to as “the know-it-all arrogance of youth.”
-I knew I didn’t know it all, but I also felt unstoppable, and I was a bit arrogant.
+This is what I believe is referred to as “the know-it-all arrogance of youth.”
+I knew I didn’t know it all, but I also felt unstoppable, and I was a bit at that time arrogant.
+As a Black man seeking equality in White America, I had to be.

 At the age of fifty-two, I found my soul mate.
 A beautiful spirit who was fifteen years my senior.
 A woman with whom I could share my heart and soul, and know I would not be judged, only loved, even more, if that was possible.
 We would be side by side forever, at least that is how we planned it to be.
 She died eighteen months later during a white water boating accident while on vacation in Mexico with her daughter and grand daughter.
 They survived.
 It was during this period of my life that I suffered the greatest despair and agony of all my time in this world.
 I was ready to give up, but I knew that is not what she would want me to do.
 So, I kept going.
 This too was a “golden age”.
-I received two gifts during this time.
-The heart breaking grief of loss and the understanding that life goes on.
+I received three gifts during this time.
+I learned the joy and pleasures of love, the heart breaking grief of loss, and the knowledge that life goes on.

 There was a time during my youth when the future was all I thought about.
 Today, in truth, I give it very little thought.
 I have not reached the “know-it-all complacency of old age,” (whatever age that is) and I still have “enough not-yet-calcified intellectual foundation with which to integrate and contextualize” new ideas.
-I read, I write (poetry and essays), I think, and I dream.
+I read, I write (poetry, essays, a dabble in fiction), I think, and I dream.
 For me, life gets better as I grow older because the innocent wonder of the child returns with age, and blends with the wisdom gained through the experience of being alive.